 There are two types of Lasting Power of Attorney.
 One is for ‘Property & Affairs’. & the other ‘Health & ‘Welfare’.

-Our fee for a single LPA is £450 plus VAT at 20%.
-If a couple, eg husband & wife, wanted all 4 LPAs our fee would be £750 plus VAT.
+Our fee for a single LPA, for one person is £300 plus VAT at 20%.
+Two LPAs are £450 plus VAT.
+If a couple, eg husband & wife, wanted all 4 LPAs, our fee would be £750 plus VAT.
 Our work would involve meeting with you and where appropriate your family, completing all relevant forms and ultimately submitting the application(s) to the Office of the Public Guardian (OPG).
 Note that the OPG is part of the Court of Protection (COP), and the Court fee for each LPA is £82.

 As for the timescale, LPAs will involve two initial meetings, during whch you and your Attorneys will give us instructions and will sign the various documents.
 This will take, typically 2-3 weeks (depending on the geographical location of your Attorney/s).
 After this, we are obliged to apply to the OPG, which being a Court application has it’s own ‘lead-time’, typically some 3-4 months.

 As with Conveyancing matters, our fees and any related costs in Wills, LPA and Probate matters will be always be quoted to you at the outset and we will not vary such costs unless we have agreed with you the reasons why.

 Please do not hesitate to telephone us (01924 601043) if you wish to discuss your requirements.